City and guilds

 • remains of chimney fire debris

 Chimneys and flues allow carbon monoxide to invade living spaces without you knowing it.
-It has no smell or colour so you won't know it's there.

 The only clue will be that you or members of your family will feel unwell.
 At higher concentrations CO will cause you to collapse and possibly die.